 Who can be held financially responsible for damages after you’ve suffered a degloving injury?
 In California, any person who contributes to the cause of your accident can be held liable.
 When more than one person is at fault, each can be held responsible to the degree they contributed to the accident.

 In order to determine liability, your personal injury attorney will have to investigate the accident and understand what caused your injury.

 - Companies responsible for the design, manufacture, or sale of defective products

 - Landlords, and/or

 - Property owners.

 When Do I Have to File a Degloving Injury Claim?

 California accident victims must file a personal injury claim for damages within two years of their accident.
 If you do not file a claim before the two-year statute of limitations expires, you will probably not be able to recover the money you need and deserve.

-The best way to make sure that your claim is filed within the appropriate statute of limitations is by speaking with an experienced Los Angeles personal injury attorney as soon as you can.
+The best way to make sure that your claim is filed within the appropriate statute of limitations is by speaking with an experienced personal injury attorney in Los Angeles as soon as you can.